 There is no admission fee for the Festival.
 Donations to help fund the Festival will be accepted and appreciated.
 Contact Info@BHMHF.org if you're interested in making a tax deductible contribute to help support the Festival.

 Across the street from the Holt House, Charlie the shark will be directing folks to the Shaw Institute.
-They will have touch tanks, displays and docents explaining their environmental work and offering a microscopic look into the waters of our bay.
+They will have their new touch tank, displays and docents explaining their environmental work and offering a microscopic look into the waters of our bay.

 Check out our participant page for the most current information.